smautner/chess_bunseki/README.md

 ![''](https://raw.githubusercontent.com/smautner/chess_bunseki/master/output.png)'

+* we see move frequency, included moves are marked with 'OK' and win distribution in [white draw black].
-* i have only the most played move in my repertoire and that doesnt cover 60% of moves in the database
+* the example repertoire has only the main moves, which cover less than 60% of moves

 # strange stuff

-i would have liked to use UCI notation to communicate between python-chess and lichess but they use different notation for castles.
+* i would have liked to use UCI notation to communicate between python-chess and lichess but they use different notation for castles.

+* python-chess requires python > 3.7